brunorijsman/dske-python/README.md

 Symmetric key establishment (a.k.a. key distribution etc.) is the mechanism that the two parties use to establish (a.k.a. distribute, agree on, etc.) the symmetric encryption key.

-There are several existing mechanisms and protocols for doing key distribution:
+There are several existing mechanisms and protocols for doing symmetric key establishment:

 1. **Pre-Shared Keys (PSK)**